openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakerefscomposedoneofnumberwithvalidations.md

 # Fakerefscomposedoneofnumberwithvalidations

-public class  extends extends ApiClient implements [FakerefscomposedoneofnumberwithvalidationsPost.PostOperation](../../paths/fakerefscomposedoneofnumberwithvalidations/FakerefscomposedoneofnumberwithvalidationsPost.md#postoperation)
+public class Fakerefscomposedoneofnumberwithvalidations extends extends ApiClient implements [FakerefscomposedoneofnumberwithvalidationsPost.PostOperation](../../paths/fakerefscomposedoneofnumberwithvalidations/FakerefscomposedoneofnumberwithvalidationsPost.md#postoperation)

 an api client class which contains all the routes for path="/fake/refs/composed_one_of_number_with_validations"